For over 30 years we have been true to our Ethical Charter. Our employees, our clients and our shareholders choose us because:

 As at 31 December 2016.
 The industry sectors are classified according to the Global Industry Classification Standard (GICS) used broadly in the global investment community. * The overall sharemarket is a blend of the S&P ASX 200 Index (for Australian share holdings) and the MSCI World ex Australia Index (for international share holdings). **’Consumer Discretionary (includes clothing, cars, consumer electronics, retailers and media)’.

-The transition to a lower-carbon economy has begun, and we’re driving change in three ways: our investment choices; our advocacy on climate policy; and reducing and offsetting our own operational emissions.
+The transition to a lower-carbon economy has begun, and we’re driving change in three ways: our investment choices; our advocacy on climate action and policy; and reducing and offsetting our own operational emissions.
+We recognise that climate change presents a specific series of risks for investors, super fund members and shareholders.
+The economy’s reliance on energy from fossil fuels can’t continue.
+Reductions in carbon emissions require a fundamental change in the energy mix that underpins business and investment activity and we all have a responsibility to act.

 We use Trucost to assess the carbon footprint of our share investments.
 In 2016 our share investments were assessed as having a third (34%) of the carbon footprint of the Benchmark*